PerparimUiO/Java/Chapter 7 - Input-Output and Exception Handling.md

 </p>
 </details>

-#### /*Write a program that replaces each line of a file with its reverse.
+#### Write a program that replaces each line of a file with its reverse.
 For example, if you run
     java Reverse HelloPrinter.java
  then the contents of HelloPrinter.java are changed to